lllyasviel/ControlNet-v1-1-nightly/README.md

 ![img](github_docs/imgs/shuffle_3.png)

+**Important If You Implement Your Own Inference:**

-Note that this ControlNet requires to add a global average pooling " x = torch.mean(x, dim=(2, 3), keepdim=True) " between the SD Unet and ControlNet Encoder.
+Note that this ControlNet requires to add a global average pooling " x = torch.mean(x, dim=(2, 3), keepdim=True) " between the ControlNet Encoder outputs and SD Unet layers.
 And the ControlNet must be put only on the conditional side of cfg scale.
 We recommend to use the "global_average_pooling" item in the yaml file to control such behaviors.

 ## ControlNet 1.1 Instruct Pix2Pix